SMC2-Team/smc2/Docker/README.md

-## PICCO Docker
+## PICCO Docker Reference
-- A docker for running PICCO can be found here: https://github.com/MPC-SoK/frameworks/tree/master/picco
-- This docker uses a previous version of PICCO as compared to the version we tested against to obtain the results shown in our paper, so results may differ slightly but still be comparable to the `local` results.
-- This Docker implementation was referred to when creating the Docker for SMC<sup>2</sup>, modifying their Dockerfile and install.sh.
+- The Docker implementation for PICCO found [here](https://github.com/MPC-SoK/frameworks/tree/master/picco) was referred to when creating the Docker for SMC<sup>2</sup>, modifying their Dockerfile and install.sh.
-- PICCO Docker Citation:
+- Citation:
 > M. Hastings, B. Hemenway, D. Noble, and S. Zdancewic.
 SoK: General purpose compilers for secure multi-party computation.
 In IEEE Symposium on Security and Privacy (S&P), pages 1220–1237, 2019.